1. Regulation 883/04

 Necessary healthcare under Regulation 883/04 - the European health insurance card/Substitute Certificate

-Any person with a regulated compulsory health insurance status with the CHIF is entitled to necessary, or emergency healthcare in another Member State of the EU/EEA/Switzerland, based on the European health insurance card (EHIC) or a Provisional Replacement Certificate of the EHIC.
+Any person with a regulated compulsory health insurance status with the Croatian Health Insurance Fund (CHIF) is entitled to necessary healthcare in another Member State of the European Union (EU), the European Economic Area countries (EEA - Iceland, Liechtenstein and Norway), Switzerland or the United Kingdom of Great Britain and Northern Ireland (UK), based on the European health insurance card (EHIC) or a Provisional Replacement Certificate of the EHIC.

 Layout of the European Health Insurance Card: